Great Central Railway (heritage railway)

-The Great Central Railway (GCR) is a heritage railway in Leicestershire, England, named after the company that originally built this stretch of railway.
+The Great Central Railway (GCR) is a heritage railway in Leicestershire, England, named after the company that originally built this section of railway.
 It runs for 8 mi between the town of Loughborough and a new terminus in the north of Leicester.
 It has period signalling, locomotives and rolling stock.

 Four stations are in operation, each restored to a period in the railway's commercial history: (the 1950s); Quorn & Woodhouse (Second World War and the remainder of the 1940s); (Edwardian Era); Leicester North (the 1960s).

 The railway is currently involved in a major project to rebuild the missing line, known as the Loughborough Gap, between Loughborough and the Great Central Railway (Nottingham).

 Background history

 In 1897, the Great Central Railway itself was formed, becoming the last steam mainline in the United Kingdom.
 Two years later in 1899, "The London Extension" was officially opened to passenger and freight traffic, allowing more direct journeys from the capital to Nottingham, Leicester, Sheffield and Manchester.
 This construction scheme was devised by chairman Sir Edward Watkin, who had envisioned his railway one day running through a channel tunnel to France, linking Britain with the continent.

 However, this never came to fruition; indeed, the Beeching report which led to cutback and closure was published in 1963, some 31 years before the tunnel was fully constructed.
 In the report, the line was described as a duplicate of the Midland Main Line.
 Apart from the most southerly section into London, the line was closed as a through route in 1966 as part of the Beeching Axe, although a section of the line between Nottingham and Rugby remained open until 1969.
 The closure became one of Doctor Beeching's largest cutbacks.